 The new Act also requires that the local authority consults individuals or bodies representative of carers and involve carers before setting the eligibility criteria.

-To prepare for this change we have drafted a new Carers Eligibility Criteria for Perth and Kinross [740Kb] following consultation with local carers.
-This was approved by the Perth and Kinross Health and Social Care Integration Joint Board (IJB) on Friday 26th January 2018 following consultation with local carers.
-[580Kb]
+In response to the Act we drafted a new following consultation with local carers.
+This was approved by the Perth and Kinross Health and Social Care Integration Joint Board (IJB) on Friday 26th January 2018 following .

 In drafting the framework consideration was given to other local carers eligibility criteria frameworks including the Coalition of Carers in Scotland Best Practice Framework.
 Current practices and carers assessments processes within Perth and Kinross were also taken into account.